niblyx-malnus/login/README.md

 4. Use `(authenticated:lgn /bloc/path request)` to check if a request is made by an authenticated user.
 5. `authenticated:lgn` returns a `(unit user)`.
 If this is `~` there is no authenticated user.
 6. In the case of a `~`, you can use `(bloc-login-redirect:lgn eyre-id /bloc/path /redirect/destination)` to go to the login page.
 7. Read `/app/login-example.hoon` for an example.
-See this example live at https://niblyx-malnus.arvo.network/login/example (anyone in the UF Public group can get access.
+See this example live at https://niblyx-malnus.arvo.network/login/example (anyone in the UF Public group can get access).
 (WARNING: This is not working on firefox for some reason...
 Bug related to some combination of firefox and https?)

 # Groups Bloc Paths
 The `%groups-login` agent will automatically sync groups to bloc-paths in the `%login` agent.
 A group bloc-path